bcen/ci-dispatcher/README.md

     ```

 `Dispatcher\BootstrapInstaller::run($route);` will create 3 files inside of CodeIgniter's
-`APPPATH`, if you want to skip the file creation, add `TRUE` to the second argument.
+`APPPATH`, if you want to skip the file creation, add `TRUE` to to skip the file check.

     Dispatcher\BootstrapInstaller::run($route, TRUE);